hostmedia/whmcs-bannermanager-encoded/README.md

 Upgrading from <1.3.1 to 1.4.0
 * Backup your WHMCS database as version 1.3.2 onwards has database changes that could impact your current module installation.
 * Follow the standard documented process for upgrading

+Upgrading from 1.4.0 to 1.4.1
+* There are no database changes but as always we recommend backing up your data before upgrading.
+* Version 1.4.1 and above now recommends PHP 8.1 as the minimum supported PHP version, but encoding will support PHP 7.4.

 ## License Key
 To purchase a license key please order at: https://portal.hostmedia.uk/store/software/whmcs-banner-manager